theninthsky/client-side-rendering/README.md

 1. We wouldn’t want users to download the 100kb+ HTML file every time they visit our app.
 We only want that to happen for the very first visit.
 2. Since we do not inline the async page’s assets as well, we would probably still be waiting for them to fetch even after the entire HTML has finished downloading, parsing and executing.

-To overcome thses issues, we can no longer stick to a static HTML file, and so we shall leaverage the power of a server.
+To overcome these issues, we can no longer stick to a static HTML file, and so we shall leaverage the power of a server.
 Or, more precisely, the power of a Cloudflare serverless worker.
 <br>
 This worker should intercept every HTML document request and tailor a response that fits it perfectly.